polybiusproxy/hxCodec/README.md

 ## Building

-### Windows and MacOS
+### Windows

-You don't need any special instructions in order to build for Windows or MacOS.
+You don't need any special instructions in order to build for Windows.
-Just run the `lime build windows` / `lime build mac` command and the library will be building with your game.
+Just run the `lime build windows` command and the library will be building with your application.

 ### Linux